p4lang/p4runtime/docs/v1/README.md

 ## Document Figures

+The P4Runtime specification can be generated on your local machine or via the Docker container.
+Due to this, the document figure can be rendered using two different approaches

+### Local machine

+You need to install [LibreOffice](https://nl.libreoffice.org/) on your local machine.

 Each image in the specification has a corresponding `.odg` file under `resources/figs/`.
 These are LibreOffice drawing files.
 The files are rendered into `.svg` and `.png` images (for HTML and PDF output, resepectively) at build time,